Elizabeth City, North Carolina: Government

 Elizabeth City serves as the county seat of Pasquotank County.
-The city has a council-manager style of government.
+The city has a council–manager style of government.
 The city council is composed of eight council members and the city manager, elected by the council members.
 The city manager serves a largely executive function, overseeing the city's administrative departments, appointing department heads and city employees, and informing the rest of the council of relevant municipal conditions.
-Currently, the city manager is Rich Olsen.
+As of January 2025, the city manager position is vacant, with the city actively seeking a new city manager.
 The eight council members, on the other hand, act in a legislative regard, adopting city policies, holding the city manager responsible, and choosing a mayor pro-tempore from its council members.
 This council is elected every two years by each of the four wards composing the city electing two members.

 The mayor, elected by the whole voter body every two years, also serves an executive function, serving as the head of a council meeting and casting a tie-breaking vote for the council.
-As of 2016, the mayor is Betty Parker.
-Previous mayors include Joseph Peel, Charles L. Foster, who served from 2005 to 2007, and John Bell, who served from 1971 to 1981 and again from 2001 to 2005.
+As of February 2025, the mayor is Kirk Rivers.
+Previous mayors include Betty Parker, Joseph Peel, Charles L. Foster, who served from 2005 to 2007, and John Bell, who served from 1971 to 1981 and again from 2001 to 2005.

 The council holds its meetings every second and fourth Monday of the month; the meetings are rebroadcast on a public service channel.

 Elizabeth City has an office for the United States District Court for the Eastern District of North Carolina, headed by Terrence W. Boyle as the resident judge.
 This court presides over cases in the northern region of this district.

-Elizabeth City also occupies North Carolina's Third Congressional District, served by US Representative Greg Murphy (politician).
+Elizabeth City also occupies North Carolina's 3rd congressional district, served by U.S. Representative Greg Murphy.